WATCH TV

 If you’re staying in Sarajevo, a highlight will be attending Taraweeh prayers in the Gazi Husrev-beg Mosque, the 16th century mosque set in the heart of Sarajevo’s old town, a classic example of early Ottoman architecture and the first mosque in the world to use electric lighting.

-3.Travel further afield for Ramadan in Indonesia
+4.Travel further afield for Ramadan in Indonesia

 Ramadan in Indonesia can be quite a noisy affair.
 Central to local traditions is the beating of a traditional drum, known as a beduk, which is suspended from a rack, usually made from water buffalo leather.

-It is used in mosques throughout Indonesia before the adhan to signal the start of prayers.
-It is also beaten by groups of children parading through the streets, to sound the end of fasting and to wake the neighbourhood up for suhur.
+It is used in mosques throughout Indonesia before the Adhan to signal the start of prayers.
+It is also beaten by groups of children parading through the streets, to sound the end of fasting and to wake the neighbourhood up for Suhur.
 In more rural spots its place can be taken by an improvised oil drum, or simply by banging kitchen pots and pans or bamboo sticks.

 Iftar is also a lively occasion, since it is traditional for young people to throw firecrackers in the street to signal the breaking of the fast.